larrybotha/testing-javascript/03-javascript-mocking-fundamentals/README.md

    Instead of using `mock.mockRestore()` to restore the mock implementation, we now use `mock.mockReset()`. `mock.mockRestore()` is only available for mocks created with `jest.spyOn`

+   ***

+   `jest.mock` takes control of the entire module requiring system.
+This can be simulated using `require.cache`. `require.cache` is an object that has keys for each import, with each key being associated with an object containining information regarding the import.

+   We use the `exports` property to create the mock implementation of the module